North Point Water Tower

 A prime example of Victorian Gothic architecture, the North Point Water Tower, has evolved from a practical city utility into a Milwaukee landmark.
 In 1973, the North Point Water Tower was added to the National Historic Register.

 The water tower is not the only historic structure that you can view from this site.
 There are also two significant sites of medical history just beyond the water tower.
-Behind the water tower is the site of the original Saint Mary’s Hospital.
-The hospital was originally named Saint John’s Infirmary.
+Behind the water tower is the site of the original St. Mary’s Hospital.
+The hospital was originally named St. John’s Infirmary.
 When it was moved to this site in 1858 from a location downtown the name was changed.
-Saint John’s holds the distinction of being the first public hospital in the state of Wisconsin when it opened in 1848.
+St. John’s holds the distinction of being the first public hospital in the state of Wisconsin when it opened in 1848.